Edmond Paris: Work

 According to the author Philip J. Cohen, Paris was "the author of several rabidly anti-Catholic works."
 Cohen also observes that Paris is described on the jacket of Genocide in Satellite Croatia, 1941–1945 (1961) as "a French historian from a Catholic family".

 L. E. Lee, writing about Genocide in Satellite Croatia, described the work as frightening documentation of the Ustaše.

-The journalist Richard West noted that Paris was one of a group of "anti-Catholic polemicists" who used events in the Independent State of Croatia to attack the Catholic Church as a whole.
-West observes that Genocide in Satellite Croatia, 1941–1945 was first published in French, and later in English.
+The journalist Richard West says that Paris was one of a group of "anti-Catholic polemicists" who used events in the Independent State of Croatia to attack the Catholic Church as a whole.
+West said that Genocide in Satellite Croatia, 1941–1945 was first published in French, and later in English.
 It was subsequently reprinted by a Protestant publisher in the United States as Convert or Die..., with a "blood-red cover showing a man kneeling at gunpoint in front of a priest".
-West opines that "In spite of this lurid presentation, Paris's book is based on careful research, much of it from Magnum Crimen.
+West said that "In spite of this lurid presentation, Paris's book is based on careful research, much of it from Magnum Crimen.
 He relies to a great extent on the testimony of Serbs who fled Yugoslavia after the war.
 However, their testimony bears out what we know of the Ustasha massacres from German, Italian and Yugoslav government sources".